Variables/ Triggers

 You will add these in the BEFORE or AFTER section of a step in your app.
 You can name variables however you wish; however, they should be continuous - e.g. my_variable instead of my variable.

-For example, to add two numerical variables a and b:
+For example, to add two numerical variables a and b , you can define the variable sum:

 You can choose the default value if there is some error, or if you wish to use a number separator.
 You will see more detailed contextual help how to use by clicking on "Supported expressions".